manish-singh-bisht/Redis-From-Scratch/document_it.md

 Persistence refers to the writing of data to durable storage, such as a solid-state disk (SSD).

 1. RDB (Redis Database): RDB persistence performs point-in-time snapshots of your dataset at specified intervals.
+A dataset refers to all the key-value pairs stored in memory at a given time

    An RDB file is a point-in-time snapshot of a Redis dataset.
 When RDB persistence is enabled, the Redis server syncs its in-memory state with an RDB file, by doing the following:

    1. On startup, the Redis server loads the data from the RDB file.
    2. While running, the Redis server periodically takes new snapshots of the dataset, in order to update the RDB file.
+   3. Redis RDB snapshots can be triggered automatically (based on time + number of changes) , manually , or disabled them.

    RDB files are perfect for backups.